 And the LORD said to Moses, “Whoever has sinned against Me, I will blot him out of My book.”

-As far as conversations go, none have ever been more serious than this one.
-While Moses was on top of Mount Sinai the people made a golden calf and called it god.
+While Moses was on Mount Sinai the people made a golden calf and called it god.
 Moses told everyone that was on the Lord’s side to come to him, and then he had the priests go and kill everyone that didn’t cross the line, about three thousand men.
-One way to get sin out of your camp.
+It’s one way to get sin out of your camp.

 But then Moses approaches YAHUAH (God) and confesses the sins for his people, asking YAHUAH for His forgiveness.
 Some put the estimate at about 2 million people that came out of Egypt.
 Now Moses is realizing the magnitude of their transgressions.
 He stands in the gap and asks YAHUAH to take his life for the people and then to remove his name from the Lambs Book of Life.